Red triangle slug: Life habits

 One of the most fascinating features of this species is its unusual defense mechanism.
 When threatened, the slug can release a special kind of sticky mucus, not the usual slippery slime used for movement.
 This adhesive secretion is strong enough to trap predators for days.
 Interestingly, the mucus works best in wet conditions and gradually loses its stickiness as it dries.
-The cells responsible for producing this glue-like substance are spread across the slug’s upper surface (dorsal side).
+The cells responsible for producing this glue-like substance are spread across the slug's upper surface (dorsal side).

 Description

-Red triangle slugs are easily recognized by their two tentacles; unlike many other slugs, they don’t have four.
+Red triangle slugs are easily recognized by their two tentacles; unlike many other slugs, they do not have four.
 Like other leaf-vein slugs, they also have a distinctive indented pattern on their back that resembles the veins of a leaf.
 These slugs can grow up to 14 centimeters in length.

 They are highly variable in color.
 Individuals can appear white, off-white, yellow, light or dark grey, beige, pink, red, or olive green.
 Regardless of color, all adults display a red (sometimes orange, magenta, or maroon) triangular mark on the mantle around the breathing pore (pneumostome), as well as a red line along the edge of the foot.
 The texture of their backs can also differ: some are smooth, while others are rough.

 Juvenile slugs look quite different from the adults.
 They lack the red markings but instead have three dark grey stripes running down their backs and a grey outline around the triangular mantle shield.
 Scientists are currently studying whether some of these different color forms might actually belong to separate species or subspecies.